bagder/http3-explained/en/quic-spinbit.md

 is then a pulse of ones and zeroes in that bitfield that observers can monitor.

-This measureing only works when the sender is neither application nor flow control limited and packet reordering over the network can also make the data noisy.
+This measuring only works when the sender is neither application nor flow control limited and packet reordering over the network can also make the data noisy.